Paying off your mortgage with a credit card might sound crazy. But there are benefits that may interest you.

 - Carrying a credit card balance at a higher interest rate than your mortgage

 If you do your research, choose the right card, and pay your credit card’s balance every month, the benefits should outweigh the risks.

-Should You Pay Off Your Mortgage with a Credit Card?
+Should You Pay Your Mortgage With A Credit Card?

-There's nothing wrong with paying your mortgage the old fashioned way — but if you can qualify for a rewards card that offers significant benefits, you can leverage your mortgage payments and put money into your pocket every month.
+There's nothing wrong with paying your mortgage the old fashioned way — but if you can qualify for a rewards card that offers significant benefits, you can leverage your mortgage payments and earn added benefits.